 Rifabutin is used for patients taking drugs (particularly antiretroviral drugs) that have unacceptable interactions with RIF.
 Its action is similar to RIF, but it affects the metabolism of other drugs less.
 When used with clarithromycin or fluconazole, rifabutin has been associated with uveitis.

 Ethambutol (EMB) is given orally and is the best-tolerated of the first-line drugs.
 Its main toxicity is optic neuritis, which is more common at higher doses (eg, 25 mg/kg) and in patients with impaired renal function.
 Patients with optic neuritis present initially with an inability to distinguish blue from green, followed by impairment of visual acuity.
 Because both symptoms are reversible if detected early, patients should have a baseline test of visual acuity and color vision and should be questioned monthly regarding their vision.
-Patients taking EMB for > 2 mo or at doses higher than those listed in the table above should have monthly visual acuity and color vision testing.
+Patients taking EMB for > 2 months or at doses higher than those listed in the should have monthly visual acuity and color vision testing.
 Caution is warranted if communication is limited by language and cultural barriers.
 For similar reasons, EMB is usually avoided in young children who cannot read eye charts but can be used if needed because of drug resistance or drug intolerance.
 Another drug is substituted for EMB if optic neuritis occurs.
 Ethambutol can be used safely during pregnancy.
-Resistance to EMB is less common than that to the other first-line drugs.
+Resistance to EMB is less common than to the other first-line drugs.